tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 title: Convert Hero to a Block
 ---

 This simple inline editing configuration is a great start, but the end goal of this demo is to create a Home page built with [_Inline Blocks_](https://tinacms.org/docs/inline-editing/inline-blocks).
-In this step we will add `InlineBlocks` to the homepage and convert our `Hero` into a block.
+In this step, we will add `InlineBlocks` to the homepage and convert our `Hero` into a block.

 > If you're wanting to get a better feel for the 'Blocks' concept, there is a great blog that dives deeper into [_what blocks are_](/blog/what-are-blocks).